Pro Evolution Soccer 2016, The Good, The Bad and The Ugly

 Let's start with the Good, for positivity and all that:

-- Collision Engine: This would be good for something that has been used for years, but as a first since they implemented it release it's worked beautifully.
-There's the occasional odd looking moment if you go into the replay, but for the most part it looks natural and adds a weight that was missing form the last game in the series.
+Collision Engine: This would be good for something that has been used for years, but as a first since they implemented it, it has worked beautifully.
+There's the occasional odd-looking moment if you go into the replay, but for the most part, it looks natural and adds a weight that was missing from the last game in the series.

 PES 2016

 - Master League Presentation: Something I didn't expect, but ultimately worked out really quite well.
-I in particular like that media items actually generate with pictures from the last match, pictures of the players in kit and such.
+I, in particular, like that media items actually generate with pictures from the last match, pictures of the players in the kit, and such.
 With the number of amazing player faces in the game, this in particular looks brilliant for top teams.

 - Squad roles: They are an interesting concept and quite well implemented.
-The way that they allow older more experienced players to gain more value, even in their decline is quite an interesting way of doing it, and it does give the squad creation and selection an interesting dynamic.
-Sadly that is backed up by the other long term systems in Master League as discussed below.
+The way they allow older, more experienced players to retain value, even in their decline, is quite an interesting approach, and it adds an interesting dynamic to squad creation and selection.
+Sadly, that is backed up by the other long-term systems in Master League, as discussed below.

 Works, but needs work

-- Balance to player reactions: Players have a tendency to stumble and become a bit unresponsive, this isn't such a bad thing on it's own though.
-Them stumbling and being incapable of just firing off in a different direction instantly isn't a bad thing, they being completely uncontrollable during it arguably is.
-It adds an interesting balance, but there needs to be some means to get the player to do something while this is happening, even a desperate falling flailing of the boot at the ball.
-Adding such desperation elements could change the way that defending works for future versions, and importantly, the risk of fouls from this could also help improve the realism in this regard.
+It adds an interesting balance, but there needs to be a way to get the player to do something while this is happening, even a desperate, falling, flailing of the boot at the ball.
+Adding such desperation elements could change the way defending works in future versions, and, importantly, the risk of fouls from this could also help improve the realism in this regard.

 - Celebrations: Looks tacked on, looks outright bizarre at times.
 Not the most important feature, but it just comes across as something they implemented late in development because they were told to.
-Needs more variation, needs to actually match up between the pitch and the silly cutscenes better.
+Needs more variation and better alignment between the pitch and the silly cutscenes.

 The Bad

-- AI squad building: The above of course links into this, but it's worth saying that having built a superteam thanks to the awful transfer system, you're now facing the all power Real Madrid, with two 74 rated centrebacks because they sold all their goods ones and never thought to replace them with the 40p they received for them.
+- AI squad building: The above, of course, links into this, but it's worth saying that having built a superteam thanks to the awful transfer system, you're now facing the all-powerful Real Madrid, with two 74-rated center-backs because they sold all their good ones and never thought to replace them with the 40p they received for them.
 Adding to that...

 - The contract negotiations: Why does pretty much every player start with less than a year on their contract?
 The system in place is annoying at best, but this just comes across as bizarre.
 I don't mind the concept, but the implementation of this just needs to be rebuilt.

 - The regens: Some people like them, some people don't, but the simple point is we need options and a more fluid way of them appearing.
-Right now you can potentially see a 90+ rated Totti within 5 years, and they tend to blow the real youngsters out of the water very quickly.
-There tends to be 4-5+ 75+ rated 16 year olds after the first 1 or 2 regen productions.
-At the very least I'd hope for some rebalancing in the future, as well as the option for randomly generated names, faces and such those that want them.
+Right now, you can potentially see a 90+ rated Totti within 5 years, and they tend to blow the real youngsters out of the water very quickly.

-I've probably missed somethings, but that's just my thoughts on the game after this time.
-If you want to add more, please fill the comment area.
+I've probably missed something, but that's just my thoughts on the game after this time.
+If you want to add more, please fill in the comment area.

 Asura Kagawa